lambdaclass/concrete/ROADMAP.md

 8. Add the Phase 6C validation artifact.
-   `scripts/tests/check_phase6c_observability.sh` runs telemetry, complexity slopes, trace/replay, minimization, mutation testing, deterministic pass hashes, and the shadow edit corpus over a small project plus one Phase 8 workload.
+   `scripts/tests/check_phase6c_observability.sh` runs telemetry, complexity slopes, trace/replay, minimization, mutation testing, deterministic pass hashes, and the shadow edit corpus over a small project plus a generated local scaling fixture available before Phase 7/8.
 It publishes the cold baseline, predicted invalidation sets, and query-family census that Phase 8.5 must use; it does not enable caching.
+   Phase 8 #19 later reruns/extends this already-landed gate on the real workload and publishes the handoff manifest; Phase 6C does not depend on future work.

 ## Phase 7: Standard Library And Core APIs